B-18 Bomber Crash, Mt. Waternomee

 Walker Brook in Woodstock, New Hampshire USA during the spring months.

-Walker Brook – Mount Waternomee, White Mountains
+Walker Brook – Mt.
+Waternomee, White Mountains

 This crash site is a very special place where two lives were lost.
 These seven men are heroes who will never be forgotten.
 Please honor and respect them and do your part to keep the site preserved.
 Take only pictures.
 And keep in mind, the wreckage is on federal land, and it is illegal to remove any artifact from federal land.